 A graphite pencil drawing of one of my sons, from many years ago.
 I tend to draw mostly woman’s faces, and mother and baby images.
+I like the sepia tone that came in with the scan.

 *To enlarge all of the images below, please tap on one of them.